-Students applying for admission for Spring 2018 can take the TEAS no more than two (2) times per year (both attempts must occur within the one year period prior to application submission deadline).
+Students applying for admission for Spring 2018 can take the TEAS no more than two (2) times per year (both attempts must

 Veteran to BSN Non-Academic Admission Considerations

 The order of the following considerations does not indicate any given priority of consideration in the admission decision.
 All factors are considered relevant.